 Wouldn’t you love to have a luxurious new bathroom where you can escape and truly relax?
 But how much do bathroom renovations cost?
 Can you actually afford the dream bathroom that you desire?
-In this seven-part series, we will help you to break down the actual costs of renovating your bathroom.
+In this eight-part series, we will help you to break down the actual costs of renovating your bathroom.
 In this post, we will look a the overall costs as well as the cost of designing and planning out your renovation.
 In the subsequent posts, we will look at your flooring options, shower and tub selections, lighting choices, cabinetry, toilets, and tiles.
 If you would like some expert advice and help with your bathroom renovation, contact Graham’s & Son today.
 We’ll come right to your home for a free consultation.

 “Wonderful service.
 We recently renovated our family room.
 Purchased blinds and custom drapery.
 Matthew provided an in-home consultation.
 He brought samples and had creative suggestions to help me choose best window coverings to finish our room.
 Installation was very professional as well.
 I am so pleased with the finished result.
 Thank you Matthew and staff.
 I will recommend you to friends and family.“

 – Mary Dom

 Read More Testimonials